Josantonius/PHP-Notice/README.md

     $ composer require Josantonius/Notice

-The previous command will only install the necessary files, if you prefer to download the entire source, including tests, you can use:
+The previous command will only install the necessary files, if you prefer to download the entire source code (tests, vendor, exceptions, docs...) you can use:

     $ composer require Josantonius/Notice --prefer-source